Deadricss5/epam_project/readme.md

-# Epam external course final project
+# EPAM external course final project 2020/Q1

 ## Terraform
 For terraform will work correct you need to add next variables, ***secret_key***, ***access_key*** and ***region*** in **provider** section or as your environment variables